 The BS8300:2009 makes it very clear that Changing Places should be readily available in larger buildings and it sets the precedence that accessible building design should be embraced in any new developments.

 With both the Equality Act and the British Standard in place, you should definitely be looking to invest in a Changing Place if you haven’t already.
+In the 2020 Budget Announcement, the Chancellor confirmed that Changing Places will soon be required for all new buildings.
+So, you can avoid any future expenses or conflicts by choosing to invest in a Changing Place now rather than later.

 Treating customers with respect and dignity